be5invis/vscode-custom-css/README.md

 ##Windows users

-**In Windows, make sure you run your VS Code in Administrator mode before enabling or disabling the icons!**
+**In Windows, make sure you run your VS Code in Administrator mode before enabling or disabling your custom style!**

 ## Linux users
 **Linux also requires you to reclaim ownership of the vs code folders**